Flight-Free-UK/flight_free_uk_website/source/posts/how-to-keep-your-pledge.html.markdown

 ### Twelve months without flying can be pretty tough if you’re usually on a plane every few weeks or months.

-##### Enthusiasm for the challenge can wane especially as the autumn and winter months approach.
+##### Enthusiasm for the Flight Free Challenge can wane especially as the autumn and winter months approach.
 That's when those adverts for city getaways or cheap flights might be more tempting than ever.

 Here are some tips to help you not to break your pledge, from one of our pledgers, [Sophia Cheng](http://www.withmanyroots.com):